talfstad/fomments/README.md

 todo:

-. report shows modal and removes comment redux modals videos to do these ->
-  . report to facebook popup
-  . delete comment popup

 . date of new comment is date, shows a to text version like facebook 'just now', '5 min', '10 min', 'an hour ago' else shows the date/time